vitessio/website/content/en/blog/2021-03-24-code-generation-vitess.md

 This would not really have been possible if we had to change those methods manually.

 Honorable mention:
-Most of this code is either written by, or heavily influenced by the latest rockstar to join the PlanetScale and Vitess ranks - [@vmg](http://github.com/vmg)
+Most of this code is either written by, or heavily influenced by the latest developer luminary to join the PlanetScale and Vitess ranks - [@vmg](http://github.com/vmg)